LeonardA-L/jumping-from-angular1-to-angular/markdowns/components.md

 # Syntax

-In Angular1, declaring a component used to be like this:
+In Angular1, you would declare a component like this:

 ```javascript
 theModule.component('componentName', {